28 Days of Prayer 2022

-What better way to begin a new year (in the midst of a pandemic!) than to have a focused time of prayer.
-As a church family we have purposed January 3-31, 2021 as special days to pray through the Psalms together.
+What better way to begin a new year than to have a focused time of prayer.
+As a church family we have purposed January 2-29, 2022 as special days to pray together.
 Our goal is to develop a praying heart that is in line with God’s heart.
 We desperately need consistent rhythms of speaking with God.

-On Wednesday, January 13 we have set aside as a day of prayer & fasting.
-We’ll be hosting live and online prayer events during multiple points in the day.
+On Thursday, January 13 we have set aside as a day of church-wide prayer & fasting.
+We’ll be hosting online prayer events at 6 am and noon, concluding with a live worship and prayer service in-person (and online) at 6 PM.

 Pursuing God through the discipline of fasting can be an amazing and spiritually fulfilling practice.
 If you are new to fasting, we suggest growing and reading about the discipline to avoid some mistakes that will disrupt or hurt your seeking God.
 This practice isn’t about just going without, but about creating space in your life for seeking and thinking about God.
 Hunger is a good reminder of our need for God.